Breast Reconstruction with Implants

 Improved Results with Pre-Pectoral Placement

 Traditionally, implants used for reconstructive purposes are placed under the muscle.
 However, a recent shift has developed.
-Surgeons have realized that placing the implant in front of the muscle offers several benefits:
+Plastic surgeons have realized that placing the implant in front of the muscle offers several benefits:

-- No animation deformity (unnatural appearance when the muscle is flexed)
+- No unnatural appearance when the muscle is flexed

 - Less trauma to surrounding tissue

 Dr. Tandon is highly trained in this newly developed technique and can determine whether it is right for you.